New Media and Multimedia 2

 Evaluation methods and criteria

-The emphasis is on attendance, active participation in class and completion of the final assignment.
+Emphasis is placed on attendance, active participation in class and completion of the final assignment.

 Note